Board of Directors

 Shyaam Shabaka, Board President

 Shyaam has over 33 years of leadership experience in the fields of public health and sustainable urban agriculture.
 He is the Founder and Executive Director of the Eco Village Farm Learning Center in Richmond, California, and previously served as the Director of Health Planning, Education, and Promotion for the City of Berkeley Public Health Department.
-Shyaam has worked on a wide range of projects to promote environmental, social, and economic justice in low-income urban American communities and in Sub-Saharan Africa.
+Shyaam has worked on a projects to promote environmental, social, and economic justice in low-income urban American communities and in Sub-Saharan Africa.
 Highlights include serving as a United Nations election observer for the first democratic elections in South Africa and attending the World Summit on Sustainable Development as a Ford Foundation delegate.
-Shyaam has completed numerous consultancies for governments and non-profit organizations working to eliminate poverty and improve public health, including the Albert Einstein College of Medicine Department of Community Health, the City and County of Los Angeles Redevelopment Agency, and the West County Partnership for the Public’s Health.
+Shyaam has completed numerous consultancies for governments and non-profit organizations, including the Albert Einstein College of Medicine Department of Community Health, the City and County of Los Angeles Redevelopment Agency, and the West County Partnership for the Public’s Health.
 Shyaam has made an enormous contribution to ICRI through his many years of service to the organization, including over 10 years as the Board Chair.

 Chris Ellison, Secretary

-Chris has actively participated before the Federal Energy Regulatory Commission, the California Energy Commission, the California Public Utilities Commission and other agencies regarding a variety of energy and related environmental issues.
-He has been active within several Western electricity forums on matters of transmission access and electric reliability.
+Chris has been active within several Western electricity forums on matters of transmission access and electric reliability.
 He was selected by the California Bar Association to serve on its Committee on the Environment.
 He has been selected by other attorneys for inclusion in “Best Lawyers in America” (2006), selected for “Northern California Super Lawyers” (2005, 2006) and by Sacramento Magazine for “Best Lawyers in Sacramento” (2006).

-John has served as an ICRI Board member since the summer of 2010, and as Board Chair since January 2012.
-His overall focus is to further strengthen the effectiveness and viability of ICRI in our core mission of childhood care and education through our worldwide programs and collaborations.
+John has served as an ICRI Board member since 2010, and as Board Chair since January 2012.
+His focus is to further strengthen the effectiveness and viability of ICRI in childhood care and education through our worldwide programs and collaborations.
 Specifically, he is increasing the Development activities of the organization, strengthening the Board through the strategic addition of new members, and improving the oversight of our overseas programs and services, especially those in Nepal and in Africa.

 His education (B.S., M.S., Ph.D., U.C.
 Berkeley) is in Materials Science and Electronic Materials, and he has experience in Silicon Valley as a researcher, technical manager, and executive (Vice President) in large corporate entities as well as in venture-funded start-ups.
 He was Associate Professor of Materials Science at the University of Michigan, Ann Arbor.
 His commitment to improving childhood education worldwide has increased as his daughter (Emilie) completes her second year teaching in Spain (Madrid) and as his son (Martin) completed a two year Peace Corps commission teaching young children in Gobabis, Namibia.